alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Environment/TargetTemperatureLevel-v1.md

 used to know in advance which are the values of **TemperatureLevel** property that can be set by _consumer_ using the **SetTemperatureLevel** method.

-If the array is empty the temperature level can be only monitored.
+If the array is empty the target temperature level can be only monitored.

-The elements of the array shall be in ascending and order not bigger than **MaxTemperatureLevel**.
+The elements of the array shall be in ascending order and not bigger than **MaxTemperatureLevel**.

 ### Methods

-#### GetTemperatureLevelInfo (languageTag) -> (info)

-Get information about the temperature levels in string format.
-It is used to communicate to _consumer_ the strings associated to the temperature level supported values, so it can display them.

-Input arguments:

-  * **languageTag** --- string --- language to be used in the output strings using IETF language tags specified by RFC 5646.

-Output arguments:

-  * **info** --- string[] --- the list of strings associated to the temperature levels, each element of the array refers to the level expressed by its index; the array can be:
-      * empty: there are no string to communicate
-      * list a string for each element from 0 to **MaxTemperatureLevel** examples of output are:
-      1. "cold", "warm", "hot", "very hot"
-      2. "30 °C", "60 °C", "70 °C" ,"90 °C"

-Errors raised by this method:
+No methods are implemented by this interface.

-  * org.alljoyn.LanguageNotSupported --- the language specified is not supported

 ### Signals